johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-General-Device-Trust-Overview.md

 # Device Trust Connectors

-Microsoft Edge for Business Device Trust connectors enable administrators to enhance their organization's security posture directly within the browser.
-These connectors allow Identity Providers (IDPs) to obtain device-level signals from Microsoft Edge for Business during user authentication flows.
+Microsoft Edge for Business Device Trust Connectors enable administrators to enhance their organization's security posture directly within the browser.
+These Connectors allow Identity Providers (IDPs) to obtain device-level signals from Microsoft Edge for Business during user authentication flows.
 These signals are then sent to and verified by the IDP before a user can authenticate to a specified resource.

 ## Benefits for Administrators
 - Enhanced Security: By ensuring that only trusted devices can access corporate resources, administrators can significantly reduce the risk of unauthorized access and potential security breaches

-- Seamless Integration: Device Trust connectors integrate seamlessly with existing security measures and protocols, extending the reach of security investments without additional costs
+- Seamless Integration: Device Trust Connectors integrate seamlessly with existing security measures and protocols, extending the reach of security investments without additional costs

 ## Signals